Showing posts with label Miami Nightclub history. Show all posts

 Dorian Dennis (known by her family as Rene), was born in Brooklyn to parents who were pharmacists.
 Dorian set out to follow a similar vocational path; she earned a bachelor’s of science degree in chemistry in a pre-med program at New York University.
 She wanted to become a doctor but finances forced her into other work.
 Her first job after college was at the US Army’s Fort Monmouth where she analyzed wire.
 It didn’t pay much.

 Impressed by her beauty, a former show girl suggested she get work in the more lucrative entertainment field.
 It proved to be good advice.
 Dorian worked a brief stint as a hat check girl at the Latin Quarter in New York and then at Toots Shor’s.
 She landed a job as a show girl at Havana Madrid.
 An agent spotted her and told her if she could learn to walk (she claimed she once walked like an elephant) she could follow in the steps of famed stripper, Gypsy Rose Lee.
-She learned how to walk, dance—and undress.
+She learned how to walk, dance—and disrobe.

 At first Dorian Dennis played rough, noisy clubs, but her career was launched.
-Soon she was making $1,200 a week (five times as much as a chemist) in acts around the country.
+Soon she was making $1,200 a week (five times as much as a chemist) in shows around the country.
 She ranked in the top 15 exotic dancers in the nation.
 Her looks and 40-inch bust earned her regular work in Las Vegas where some joked that she was so well-stacked that card players wouldn’t trust her with a deck.

 Dennis became a top draw at Miami Beach revues where she frequently appeared at Place Pigalle, Gaiety Club, Club 23, Copa City Lounge (while Duke Ellington played in the main room), and others.
 She moved to Miami in 1959 after a union dispute in New York.
 The move probably changed her plans to learn drama for her theater and movie aspirations.